ROW 6: L Symon, D Gerhardt, J Paton, S Ferguson, T Bennett, G Parker, G Taylor, A Bowman, G McCallum, T Andrews

 During the year a joint policy between the GBJRL and the Brisbane Rugby League Referees Association was launched ‘Be Positive or Be Quiet’ to continue the good sportsmanship and personal responsibility push.
 This policy has seen a marked improvement in players and spectator behavior in the game.

-In 2015, the association launched a Facebook page that for the first encouraged all members and supporters from the general public to contribute to the art of officiating.
+In 2015, the association launched a Facebook page that for the first encouraged all members and supporters from the public to contribute to the art of officiating.
 As at December 2015, the Facebook page had an average readership of 500 views with 600 direct links (likes).
+This number increased to 1000 likes by 2017.

 The clubhouse dedication plaque in remembrance of